Luke Bynum DPT, PhD, OCS

-Dr. Luke Bynum is a Physical Therapist and Board Certified Orthopedic Clinical Specialist practicing in Oxford, MS and founder/lead instructor for MS Dry Needling Education.
-Originally from Waynesboro, MS, he attended the University of Mississippi where he obtained a Bachelor’s of Science degree in Exercise Science.
+Dr. Luke Bynum is a Physical Therapist and Board Certified Orthopedic Clinical Specialist practicing in Oxford, MS and founder/lead instructor for United Dry Needling Education.
+Dr. Bynum is also trained in pelvic floor physical therapy from the Herman & Wallace Pelvic Rehabilitation Institute.
+Originally from Waynesboro, MS, he attended the University of Mississippi where he obtained a Bachelor of Science degree in Exercise Science.
 He was awarded the Taylor Medal for Academic Excellence and graduated Summa Cum Laude in 2007.
 After graduation, he attended the University of Mississippi Medical Center in Jackson, MS where he graduated Magna Cum Laude with the Doctor of Physical Therapy degree in 2010.
-Dr. Bynum is currently a student at William Carey University where he is pursuing a PhD in Health Administration and Education.
-He was commissioned as a Lieutenant in the Navy Reserve Medical Service Corps in 2012 and completed his initial Dry Needling training program in 2013 and was credentialed as the 12th Physical Therapist in the State of Mississippi to perform Dry Needling.
+Dr. Bynum completed his PhD in Healthcare Administration and Education from William Carey University in 2022.
+After joining the military at 17 years old and serving nine years as an enlisted soldier in the Army Reserves, he was commissioned as a Lieutenant in the Navy Reserve Medical Service Corps in 2012.
 As a Navy Physical Therapist, LCDR Bynum practices in a direct access setting and has supported Naval Hospitals across the United States and abroad.
 Recently, LCDR Bynum deployed in support of Operation Enduring Freedom.
 He resides in Oxford, MS with his wife and two children.